Skip To Content

 One summer in Texas is all it takes to understand that choosing proper clothing and equipment is critical:

-• Budget-friendly equipment such as sunglasses, reflective clothing, cooling neck wraps, and sunscreen protect employees from the sun and harmful UV rays.
+• Use sunglasses, reflective clothing, cooling wraps, and sunscreen for sun protection.

 Pro tip: Remember that some protective gear ramps up the risk of heat stress.
 For example, dark-colored hard hats could retain more heat than their light-colored counterparts.